Article: Seiko SWR: New models have arrived at PSB Watches

 Is the SWR049 still available?

 Yes, but not for long.
 We still have a few new units in stock.
-Once these are sold out, the SWR049 will no longer be available new anywhere.
+Once they are sold out, the SWR049 will no longer be available new anywhere.
 Its official successor is the SWR103.

 What is the difference between the SWR049 and the SWR103?